dna-storage/BINND/README.md

 ```

 - **What to expect:** Upon execution, the model will process the sample DNA sequences and output its predictions directly to your terminal.

+## Training Your Own Model

+While BINND comes with pre-trained models for immediate use, our framework is designed to be fully extensible.
+The BINND framework is designed with extensive modularity, allowing researchers and developers to easily modify and experiment with different components of the training and evaluation pipelines.
+For those interested in customizing BINND, you have the flexibility to train a new model from scratch and rigorously evaluate its performance.

+This capability allows you to:
+- Explore new deep learning architectures and encoding schemes
+- Measure time and memory consumption of different stages of the deep learning pipeline
+- Benchmark BINND's performance on your proprietary data.

+Comprehensive, step-by-step instructions on how to set up your training environment, prepare your data, configure training parameters, and evaluate your custom BINND model are available in our dedicated [BINND Training Wiki]([https://github.ncsu.edu/dna-based-storage/BINND/wiki/BINND:-Training-and-Testing-Guide]).